A new product.

 Allow for Preorders

-Open that new website or landing page up for sales before you’re actually ready to release the product.
-The preorders will helpfully generate interest and boost the desire of would-be customers to be one of the first to have the new item.
+Open that new website or landing page up for sales before you’re ready to release the product.
+The preorders will help generate interest and boost the desire of would-be customers to be one of the first to have the new item.
 Exclusive often generates more interest than ready availability.

 Rather than releasing your big advertisement with the full product feature, release a series of smaller ads that just focus on one thing at a time.
 The feature ads will hopefully generate some enthusiasm over time and build anticipation for the big reveal of the product in its entirety.